 Secured Loan vs. Unsecured Loan

-In some cases, the borrower may put up an asset that they own to act as collateral, in case of default on the loan.
-This may be a vehicle or their home.
-An unsecured loan does not require any collateral.
+In some cases, the borrower may put up an asset that they own to act as collateral in case they default on the loan.
+This may be a vehicle or their home, but it may also be a variety of belongings that have value.
+This would be referred to as a secured loan.
+Keep in mind, however, that an unsecured loan does not require any collateral.

 A Line of Credit: Explained

-A line of credit is what’s referred to as “revolving credit.”
-This product allows the borrower to take out money as they see fit or as needed, as opposed to borrowing money all at once.
-A line of credit will have a credit limit, and the borrower may take out as much or as little money as needed, up to that limit.
+A personal line of credit can be categorized as “revolving credit.”
+This type of financial product allows a borrower to take out money up to their available credit, as they see fit or as needed, as opposed to borrowing a lump sum of money all at once, assuming their account is in good standing.

-The process for a person to apply for a line of credit is similar to applying for a loan.
-Eligibility is also assessed by the lender, based on many of the same factors as a loan.
+The process for someone to apply for a line of credit is similar to applying for other types of loans.
+Eligibility is also assessed by a lender, based on many of the same factors as a loan.

 Again, both secure and unsecured options are available, so collateral may or may not be required.
-There are essentially 3 major types of lines of credit:
+There are essentially three major types of lines of credit: